jimporter/bfg9000/doc/user/reference.md

 effect on this build step.
 Instead, they're cached and forwarded on to any dynamic linking step that uses this static library.

+Like with *executable*, if *files* isn't specified, this function merely references an *existing* shared library somewhere on the filesystem.
+In this case, *name* must be specified and is the exact name of the file, relative to the source directory.
+You can also pass *lang* to indicate the source language(s) of the library; if none is specified, it defaults to `['c']`.

 This build step recognizes the [static linking environment variables](environment-vars.md#static-linking).